Decoherence across phase-space scales: From compass states to general quantum states: REPRESENTATIVE STATES AND SUBLEVELS

 Figure~\ref{fig:fig1} depicts heat maps of the Wigner functions of the compass state and its optimized variant, illustrating the variations in associated phase-space features by varying the parameters $X_0$, $p$, and $q$.
-The central region emphasized in the black box [panels (a)-(c) of Fig.~\ref{fig:fig1}] represents the central sub-Planck structure, as also separately illustrated for each case, with white contours representing the zeros of the Wigner distribution around the phase-space origin.
+The central region emphasized in the black box [Fig.~\ref{fig:fig1} (a)-(c)] represents the central sub-Planck structure, as also separately illustrated for each case, with white contours representing the zeros of the Wigner distribution around the phase space origin.
 These contours highlight the borders of the fundamental sub-Planck structure and aid in distinguishing between its isotropic and anisotropic forms.